 Acqua Alta by Donna Leon

-Acqua Alta is the fifth book in Donna Leon’s bestselling Commissario Brunetti series.
-If you love Venice and a good murder mystery, this is an ideal book for you!
-Follow Commissario Guido Brunetti as he works on a deadly case during the “Acqua Alta,” or “high waters” from the Adriatic Sea that occasionally flood the city.
+Acqua Altais the fifth book in Donna Leon’s bestselling Commissario Brunetti series.
+Ideal for Venice and murder mystery lovers, the story follows Commissario Guido Brunetti working on a deadly case during the “Acqua Alta” or “high waters.”

 The Shape of Water is the first book in Andrea Camilleri’s Inspector Montalbano series, set in Vigàta, Sicily.
 When Politician Silvio Luparello is found dead at a trash site, the Commissioner asks Inspector Montalbano to look into the case.